atreyasha/spp-explainability/docs/develop.md

     2.  improve learning rate scheduler implementation to more soft-coded than hard-coded, if possible at all

+    3.  replace all legacy tensor.data calls with tensor.detach() for
+        safety

-    3.  work on `slurm-s3it` branch as a mirrored branch
+    4.  work on `slurm-s3it` branch as a mirrored branch -\> easier to keep workflow simple for `jarvis` only and ignore `s3it`

+2. Visualization

+    1.  remember that tensorboard events start at epoch index 0, which means after the first epoch of training

+    2.  if necessary, the x-axis should be scaled forward by 1 to give the correct training epochs

-2. Dynamic and sub-word embeddings (optional)
+3. Dynamic and sub-word embeddings (optional)

     1.  use both word and sub-word tokenizers such as nltk or sentencepiece tokenizer